USS Cape Esperance: World War II

 As the weather continued to deteriorate, Admiral William Halsey Jr. ordered fueling operations suspended at 13:10, just after noon.
 He ordered his fleet to move to the next morning's planned rendezvous spot, approximately 160 mi northwest, and comfortably safe from the typhoon's impacts.
 Two hours later, he instead ordered his fleet to proceed due southwards, 180 mi from where the fleet was located.
 This brought the fleet directly into the typhoon's core.
 To make matters worse for the Third Fleet, Halsey ordered the fleet to proceed northwards at 22:20, putting the fleet in the quadrant of the typhoon with the highest winds.
 Blurry data and observations meant that command had little idea of where the typhoon actually was, with some weather maps pinning the typhoon's center some 100 mi away, even whilst the fleet sailed directly into the eye.
 Attached to the Third Fleet, Cape Esperance followed, although Captain Bockius had begun preparations on 17 December.
 The aircraft on the flight deck had been tied down, weight had been transferred downwards to lower the ship's center of gravity, the hatches had been battened down, and the crew had been informed to stay on the port side of the carrier to counteract any list in the ship.
 The ship's aircraft elevators had also been lowered, in the hopes that this transferred weight would negate the lists generated from the wind.

 At 07:00, on the morning of 18 December, the fleet was inescapably trapped in the typhoon's path.
 Conflicting orders meant that some of the destroyers attempted to do some fueling during the morning, even as waves with an estimated height of 60 ft pounded the task force.
 At 09:52, Cape Esperance began maneuvering independently of the task force.
 Multiple rolls of 36° were recorded, and the occasional roll of 39° frightened the ship's command.
-The ship's officers began discussing the possibility of jettisoning the aircraft on the flight deck to make the ship less top-heavy, before discarding the idea.
-The typhoon's winds solved the weight problem, by ripping the aircraft on the flight deck from their restraints, and carrying them into the ocean.
+The ship's officers discussed the possibility of cutting loose the aircraft on the flight deck to make the ship less top-heavy, but discarded the idea due to a shortage of volunteers.
+In any case, the typhoon's winds solved the weight problem, by ripping the aircraft on the flight deck from their restraints, and carrying them off into the ocean.
 However, at 12:28, an aircraft ended up stuck on the forward starboard stack, and caught on fire, forcing an evacuation of the bridge.
 Fortunately for the crew, as the carrier rocked and yawed, the plane was dislodged and carried overboard.
 The fire sparked by the aircraft, which had threatened to become a conflagration because of the aircraft's fuel tanks, ended up being extinguished by the rain.